-- 2.3.3.1 Town Planning Staff - a.
-The Town Planning Staff shall recommend to the Planning Commission the ap- proval, approval with conditions, or disapproval of the application and shall in- clude all department/agency comments received and a memo for the record. - b.
-During review of the Construction Plans, the Town Engineer and Town Staff shall consider the orderly phasing of the subdivision development.
-In particular, the Town Engineer and Town Staff shall consider the following: - i.
-Proper access to the requested area of development. - ii.
-The feasibility of developing any severed tracts of land. - iii.
-The implication of proposed drainage improvements, diversions or retentions on existing and future upstream and downstream developments. - iv.
+2.3.3.1 The Town Planning Staff shall recommend to the Planning Commission the approval, approval with conditions, or disapproval of the application and shall include all department/agency comments received and a memo for the record.

+- 2.3.3.2 During review of the Construction Plans, the Town Engineer and Town Staff shall consider the orderly phasing of the subdivision development.
+In particular, the Town Engineer and Town Staff shall consider the following: - a.
+Proper access to the requested area of development. - b.
+The feasibility of developing any severed tracts of land. - c.
+The implication of proposed drainage improvements, diversions or retentions on existing and future upstream and downstream developments. - d.
 The adherence of each phase to the design standards in Article 4 of these regulations.